normal fauna FAqs

-Q: There's also an Andee Joyce on the Oregon Council on Developmental Disabilities, is that you?
+Q: I saw an Andee Joyce on the Oregon Council on Developmental Disabilities, was that you?

-A: Indeed it is!
-I was the first openly autistic member of the council, and now there are five of us.
+A: Yes!
+I was the first openly autistic member of the council when I joined in 2012, and my eight-year term ended in 2020.
 I did a presentation for the 2018 Breaking Barriers conference with other Council members, in a breakout session called "Ideas Worth Sharing," where we all told our stories.
 A lot of my evolution as an artist has come as a result of getting well steeped in disability issues.
 My autism affects all my signal processing, including music signals, often in delightful ways!